dcdominiak/dcdominiak.github.io/_posts/2017-11-05-udacity-aind-lessons-learned-5.md

 layout: post
 ---

+In the fifth part of the Udacity Artificial Intelligence lessons learned series, I'll cover the natural language processing (NLP) concentration, one of three that the student can choose.
+I choose NLP because I find it amazing that software can make sense of written language using word IDs that have no semantic meaning.
+It doesn't seem like it should work, but it does.

 ### How to frame the machine translation problem

 To use a neural network for machine translation, build a network that takes as input a vector of integer word tokens from the source dictionary and outputs a vector of word tokens from the target dictionary.
+Each vector represents a sentence.
 The source and target dictionaries can be different sizes.

 For example:
 {% raw %}